hyprland-community/pyprland/site/Commands.md

 ## Plugin Commands

 Each plugin can add its own commands.
-Use `pypr help` to see all available commands for your configuration.
+Use `pypr help` to see the commands made available by the list of plugins you set in your configuration file.

 Examples:
 - `scratchpads` plugin adds: `toggle`, `show`, `hide`